aria-ml/dataeval/docs/source/concepts/ImageStatistics.md

 # Image Statistics

-`compute_stats` measures four families of things about an image, and two of them answer fundamentally different kinds of question.
+`compute_stats` measures four families of statistics about an image (pixel, visual, dimension, and hash), and two of them—pixel and visual—answer fundamentally different kinds of questions.
 Knowing which is which is the difference between a number you can compare across a dataset and one you cannot.

 ## Pixel is the data, visual is the picture